We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Will stress affect my baby?

-Some research has suggested that stress may affect the unborn baby in the following ways:
+Some research has suggested that

 Biological: Some studies have linked preterm delivery to significant levels of anxiety and depression during pregnancy.
 Studies are conflicting, but some show an increased risk of low birth weight in pregnancies affected by depression.